 The lens contains 6 optical elements in 5 groups and features 7 rounded aperture blades, allowing this lens to open up to f/2.8 at its widest point, stopping down to f/22 at its smallest.

-This lens has a nice wide focal length of 24mm, making it a great lens for landscape photography.
+This lens has a nice wide focal length of 24mm, making it a great lens for street and landscape photography.
 When you calculate the crop factor (lens focal length multiplied by 1.6) you’ll notice the images this lens produces are roughly equivalent to 38mm on a full-frame camera.

 Who Is This 24mm Lens For?